Boiler Upgrade Scheme: what you need to know

 According to the Committee on Climate Change, carbon-heavy domestic heating accounts for around 14% of UK greenhouse gas emissions, with 86% of homes in England still using gas central heating.

 There’s an emphasis on heat pumps as a solution for greener home heating.
 Air-source heat pumps (ASHP) transfer warmth from the outdoor air to indoors.
 Ground-source heat pumps (GSHP) draw warmth from beneath the ground.
-Both systems run on electricity, and so rebalancing energy prices to ensure that heat pumps are no more expensive to buy and run than gas boilers is an essential part of the scheme being a success.
+Both systems run on electricity, although higher efficiency levels, compared to a gas boiler, means that heat pumps can be cheaper to run than gas boilers.
+And, the government is looking at ways to shift levies from electricity to gas, to reduce running costs further.

 Heat pumps, like the Viessmann Vitocal 300-A air-to-water heat pump shown here, offer a greener heating solution

 Under the Boiler Upgrade Scheme, the government contributes a fixed sum towards the cost and installation of a renewable energy system (similar to the Green Homes Grant).
-The scheme – available in England and Wales, but not Scotland or Northern Ireland – is backed by £450 million in funding, which should serve 90,000 applications on a first-come, first-served basis.
+The scheme is available in England and Wales, but not Scotland or Northern Ireland.

 Low-carbon heating systems installed on or after 1 April 2022 will qualify for support under the scheme, which opened for grant applications and payments from 23 May 2022.